FEvoR/master/README.md

 ====================

 FEvoR only requires the C++ standard library and C++11 compliant compiler.
-FEvor comes packaged with the Faddeeva package (Dec.
+FEvoR comes packaged with the Faddeeva package (Dec.
 2012) available at
 <http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package>.

 To install: